B-5 rehabilitation planning meetings

 - A meeting to review all active inpatients or outpatients when only the team is present

-These meetings all plan the patient’s rehabilitation.
+All these meetings are planning the patient’s rehabilitation.

 Skills needed by participants.